 BIICL - Deep seabed mining & International Law: is a precautionary pause required?

-On 31 May 2023, this webinar will explore the key legal, environmental and social implications of deep-sea mining and whether international law needs to implement a moratorium or introduce a precautionary pause until its social and environmental implications are better understood.
+On 31 May 2023, this webinar explored the key legal, environmental and social implications of deep-sea mining and whether international law needs to implement a moratorium or introduce a precautionary pause until its social and environmental implications are better understood.

 This has become a topic of intense debate globally with governments, NGOs and companies all weighing in on this issue.
 Given the significant potential implications of deep sea mining for the future of our planet, there indeed seems to be a growing call for a moratorium or a precautionary pause.